 And I Darken was a very viciously stabby book and for that?
 I AM A FAN.

 “But what is the book actually about, Cait?” you ask, because it is an oddly unique tome.
-And LUCKY FOR YOU today I’m writing a list of things this book is about.
+And lucky for you today I’m writing a list of things this book is about.
 So you can (A) know what to expect when you read it, and (B) know if it’s for you.
 It ain’t your average YA, so this list will help you know whether you should devour it at dawn.

+- It isn’t fantasy.
 Whoever is bopping around the internet saying “Ooh epic fantasy!” is WRONG and needs to sit down.
 This is historical fiction.
 Granted it is gender-swapped, but I don’t call that fantasy!
 I call that a retelling.
 So it’s a sort of historical fiction retelling.
 But there is zero magic okay?
 OKAY.
 Just clearing this up.

+- Hello monstrous amounts of politics.
 It almost reminded me of Game of Thrones in that respect.
 Because And I Darken it is 90% about who is at war with who and who wants to stab and impale who and it’s about alliances and broken alliances and who gets the throne and etc etc.

 - It’s actually narrated 50% Lada and 50% Radu.